We shape the future of cybersecurity

 Cyberrisks have increased for the financial sector.
 Cyberincidents that damage the reputation of the Swiss financial sector or have the potential to result in a severe financial crisis are an ever-increasing threat.
 Close cooperation between financial institutions and authorities is thus crucial to identifying and combating cyberrisks.

-The association Swiss Financial Sector Cybersecurity Centre (Swiss FS-CSC) thus aims to enhance the financial sector’s ability to withstand these risks – its cyberresilience – and promote a partnership between financial institutions and authorities on strategic and operational issues.
+The Swiss Financial Sector Cyber Security Centre (Swiss FS-CSC) reinforces the financial sector’s ability to withstand these risks – its cyber resilience and strengthens and promotes partnership between financial institutions and authorities on strategic and operational issues.

 President